 Warehouse Inventory Accuracy

-Inventory has to be stored appropriately in the right locations per set location directives and labeled correctly.
+Inventory has to be labeled correctly and stored appropriately in the right locations according to directives.
 Inventory inaccuracies can occur due to several reasons.
-Not having real-time inventory counts, inability to track inventory in the said location, moving inventory without recording the transfer.
-Most of these issues are attributed to time factors, breakdown in process or non-compliance to process and insufficient training on the chemical inventory management system.
-When workers face such tricky problems in operations, they will most probably bypass it in favor of the interest of time.
+Not having real-time inventory counts, inability to track inventory in the different locations, moving inventory without recording the transfer.
+Most of these issues are attributed to time, breakdown in process or non-compliance to process and insufficient training on the chemical inventory management system.
+When workers face these types of problems, they usually bypass it in favor of the interest of time.
 More than often, these flaws can accumulate, leaving behind inaccurate data in the chemical inventory tracking system.